Via Vandelli: History

 Few years after Francesco III d'Este started ruling the Duchy of Modena and Reggio, he managed to agree the wedding between his son Ercole III d'Este and Maria Teresa Cybo-Malaspina, heir of the Duchy of Massa and Carrara.
 Joining the two Duchies, Francesco III gained again the outlet to the sea.

 A safe outlet to the sea was a need for the commercial and military projects of the Este Duke.
-Together with the outlet a safe road was needed to connect the capital of the Duky, Modena, with the Tyrrhenian coast.
+Together with the outlet a safe road was needed to connect the capital of the Duchy, Modena, with the Tyrrhenian coast.
 The old Roman road, Via Bibulca, was ruined and not safe and no alternative roads were available on the Este territory.
 For this reason, Francesco III assigned the project of a new modern road to his engineer Domenico Vandelli, who had the task to design the path of the road and to direct and supervise the construction of the road.

 Francesco III imposed as requirements that the road had to be ready in short time, with a low cost, requiring few maintenance works, it had to be completely paved, without high slopes and large enough to allow for the carriage to easily move on it, with railings to protect the passage in the dangerous spots.
 The route had not to cross the territory of foreign reigns, such as Papal State, Republic of Lucca, Grand Duchy of Tuscany.
 As a general rule, the main roads had not to go through the existing towns and cities.
 To study the best route possible, Domenico Vandelli had to apply new mathematical models and measures to the topography that led him to draw the first map containing contour lines: the isoipsae Vandellis.

 A first route was proposed in 1738.
 This route is following the Via Bibulca route.